michalcichon/tex-to-epub/README.md

 - **`materials`**: List of `.tex` files to include in the ePub, in the desired order.
 - **`template`**: Path to a custom HTML template for `pandoc` (optional).
 - **`extractMedia`**: Boolean flag to enable or disable extraction of media files (e.g., images).
 When enabled, `pandoc` will extract media files and the script will embed them into the ePub.
+- **`debug`**: Boolean flag to enable or disable debug mode.
+When enabled, the script generates:
+  - A log file named `<config-name>.log` with detailed conversion logs.
+  - A directory named `<config-name>-html` containing intermediate HTML files.

 ### Run the Script